Learning to Cope with Performance

 h.

-practice room, etc.
+home practice area, practice room, etc.

 i.

-your objective, do not be distracted – play exactly as you practiced, do not
+Lock into your objective, do not be distracted – play exactly as

-let the other players performances alter your thought process.
+you practiced, do not let the other players performances alter your

 j.

-a positive fashion toward the task at hand.
+Focus in a positive fashion toward the task at hand.

 k.

-performance through step-by-step.
+Think the performance through step-by-step.

 l.

-that it is not the winning or losing that really counts, it is the grace with
+Remember that it is not the winning or losing that really counts,

-which you do what you do that matters.
+it is the grace with which you do what you do that matters.

 m.

-lose, go home, practice, and do the whole process again.
+If you lose, go home, practice, and do the whole process again.

 If you win, the same rules apply.
+Discipline

 n.

-encouragement from teachers, parents, etc.
+Seek encouragement from teachers, parents, etc.

 o.

-plenty of rest the night before a competition.
+Get plenty of rest the night before a competition.

 p.

-right foods before the competition.
-No
+Eat the right foods before the competition.

-sugar, caffeine, etc.
+No sugar, caffeine, etc.

 q.